 Another great basalt column formation by the seashore, just like Reynisfjara, but very different.
 Kálfshamarsvík is a small bay on the Vatnsnes Peninsula in the Northern Region of Iceland.
 When you approach, it seems like just another flat bay by the shore, but as you come closer, the magic is revealed.
 The many rock formations, including the many basalt column formations, makes Kálfshamarsvík one of the most interesting attractions in Iceland and surely one of the most interesting basalt column attractions on our little island.

-The Dwarfs Steep Cliff or Dverghamrar is one of the wonderful gems in the Southern Region in Iceland just by the Ring Road.
+The Dwarfs Steep Cliff or Dverghamrar, is one of the wonderful gems in the Southern Region in Iceland just by the Ring Road.
 It is a perfect place to watch basalt columns without much effort if you are on a family tour and driving your own car on the Ring Road.
-This is also a good place to stop for a picnic and relax as it is surrounded by wonderful landscape.
-But as the name implies the basalt columns are quite small, and caution is needed as you might be surrounded by small people and elves.
+This is also a good place to stop for a picnic and relax, surrounded by wonderful landscapes.
+But as the name implies, the basalt columns are quite small, and caution is needed as you might be surrounded by small people and elves.
 They are not particularly keen on having traffic of people by their homes.

-When you have two magnificent natural wonders combined into one, like a basalt column cliff and a waterfall you most definitely have a winner.
-This combination of mother nature is so irresistible that you easily are hypnotized when placed in front of it.
-Svartifoss is relatively a small waterfall in a small spring-fed river, but when falling over the basalt column in this quiet place, it just fills your heart with enormous joy.
-It is one of those places that is so relaxing that it seems to lower blood pressure and could possibly replace tranquillizers.
+When you have two magnificent natural wonders combined into one, like a basalt column cliff and a waterfall, you most definitely have a winner.
+This combination of mother nature is so irresistible that you are easily hypnotized when placed in front of it.
+Svartifoss is a relatively small waterfall in a small spring-fed river, but falling over the basalt column in this quiet place fills your heart with enormous joy.
+It is one of those places that is so relaxing that it seems to lower blood pressure and could possibly replace tranquilizers.
 The basalt column cliff is beautiful and would be worth visiting even without the waterfall.

 8. Arnarstapi - Hellnar in Snæfellsnes Peninsula